j-zarka/separation_concentration_deepnets/README.md

 ### Code implementation of paper: Separation and Concentration in Deep Networks
-This repository contains the code to reproduce experiments in the paper: [Separation and Concentration in Deep Networks](https://openreview.net/forum?id=8HhkbjrWLdE) currently under review at ICLR 2021 conference.
+This repository contains the code to reproduce experiments in the paper: [Separation and Concentration in Deep Networks](https://openreview.net/forum?id=8HhkbjrWLdE) currently accepted at ICLR 2021 conference.

 ### Requirements
 Our code is designed to run on GPU using [PyTorch](https://pytorch.org/) framework, while scattering transforms are computed using the [Kymatio software package](https://github.com/kymatio/kymatio)